varmagokul6/Golf-Ball-Launcher/README.md

 </li>

 ## The Golf-Ball Launcher
+Down below is the final SOLIDWORKS model for the launcher.
 <p align="center">
   <img width="560" height="460" src="https://github.com/varmagokul6/Golf-Ball-Launcher/blob/main/images/golflaunch_cad.png">
 </p>

 ## Dynamic Model
+The dynamic model is a method to describe the trajectory of the golf ball in the two required scenarios.
+The script takes in an input distance and platform height, and runs calculations for the optimal output angle for the golf ball, as shown in the figure below.
+This script was also used to determine the spring constant for the launching mechanism.
 <p align="center">
   <img width="560" height="460" src="https://github.com/varmagokul6/Golf-Ball-Launcher/blob/main/images/dynamic_model.png">
 </p>